Grade Level Information

-- Primary - Assessments in this category comprise 50% of a student’s grade and typically assess multiple standards introduced throughout the semester.
-(70% for Advanced Placement Courses)
+- Primary - Assessments/assignments in this category comprise 50% of a student’s grade & typically assess multiple standards introduced throughout the unit or mulitple units.

-- Secondary - These assessments account for 40% of a student’s grade and typically focus on the discrete skills and understandings students need to acquire before they take a primary assessment/assignment.
+- Secondary - These assessments/assignments account for 40% of a student’s grade & typically focus on the discrete skills and understandings students need to acquire before engaging in a primary assessment/assignment.
 These assessments/assignments are able to be redone in line with to the District's Reassessment Practice.

 - Supportive - In this category, 10% of the overall grade is earned.
-These assessments usually focus on scores achieved from independent work towards mastery in the standards.
-(5% for Advanced Placement Courses)
+These assessments/assessments usually focus on scores achieved from independent work towards proficiency or mastery in the standards.

-Letter grades and their numerical value are noted below:
+Letter grades & their numerical value & meaning are noted below: